Cubs vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 64 hits with 10 doubles, three triples, 16 home runs and 27 walks.
-He has driven in 42 runs with seven stolen bases.
+- Ohtani has 65 hits with 11 doubles, three triples, 16 home runs, 28 walks and 42 RBI.
+He's also stolen nine bases.

-- Ohtani has hit safely in three games in a row.
-In his last five games he is hitting .350 with two doubles, a triple, a home run, three walks and four RBI.
+- Ohtani hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .368 with three doubles, a triple, a home run, four walks and four RBI.

 Ohtani Recent Games